 Chad is responsible for the research, development, and implementation of programs that align with the school district’s strategic focus on student-centered learning.
 Research partners include MIT Teaching Systems Lab, U.Va.
 Curry School of Education, Princeton, Creativity Labs @ Indiana University, Maker Education Initiative, and Smithsonian.
 He is currently Principal Investigator (PI) of the $3,500,000 U.S. Department of Education Investing in Innovation (i3) grant, Advanced Manufacturing and Engineering Design as Drivers of Cross-Curricular Change.

-He has been invited to represent this work at several White House events and called to testify before the Virginia General Assembly.
-He has appeared before such organizations as the American Association of School Superintendents, the National School Boards Association, U.S. Patent and Trademark Office, and at World Maker Faire.
-He has been an internal workshop presenter and has served as a reviewer for the National Science Foundation.
-He was the keynote speaker for the 2016 National Consortium for Entrepreneurship Education annual conference and at the 2017 Teaching and Learning with Technology Conference at James Madison University.
-He was named one of the nation’s “20 to Watch” by the National School Boards Association in 2017.
+Chad is co-author of Timeless Learning: How Imagination, Observation, and Zero-Based Thinking Change Schools with Pam Moran and Ira Socol.
+In 2017, the National School Boards Association named him one of the “20 to Watch” educational leaders in the country.
+He was invited to several education-focused White House events during the Obama administration and has been called to testify before the Virginia General Assembly.
+He has appeared before such organizations as the American Association of School Superintendents, U.S. Patent and Trademark Office, the National School Boards Association, and at World Maker Faire.
+He has been an internal workshop presenter at U.S.DOE and National Science Foundation.
+He was the keynote speaker at James Madison University’s annual Teaching and Learning with Technology Conference and the National Consortium for Entrepreneurship Education annual conference in 2016.